jmalmari/hid-rd.hpp/README.md

 ## Features

-Some of the features offered by hid-rd are:
+Some of the features offered are:

 - compile time byte array for the descriptor data
 - supports only Short Items (1-5 bytes)